-Paying tribute to “Slowhand” on his 70th birthday, in this 1st chapter of our 2 part story about baby boomer guitar god and now senior citizen, Eric Clapton.
-Featuring 4 live music videos including Layla & Wonderful Tonight.
+Paying tribute to “Slowhand” Eric Clapton on his 70th birthday, in this 1st chapter of our 2 part story about the baby boomer guitar god and now senior citizen.
+Featuring 4 live Eric Clapton music videos including Layla & Wonderful Tonight.

 The Great Love Affair – or – An Obsession?
 The Early Years

 Born March 30 1945 to 16-year-old single mother Patricia Clapton in England, for many years Eric Clapton thought his grandparents were his parents, and that his mom was his older sister.
 His father Edward Fryer was a soldier from Montreal, Canada that went off to war before Eric was born and returned to Canada post-war.
 It wasn’t until he was 9 years old that Clapton’s grandparents told him the truth about his parents; he discovered in 2007 that his father had been a piano and saxaphone player (he died in 1985), who had several children and likely never knew he was the father of Eric Clapton.

 Eric Clapton started playing guitar regularly at age 15, and at 18 he joined the Yardbirds, at the time a blues-focused band.
 He started to gain attention in England for his guitar playing, and earned his “Slowhand” nickname while with the group (if a guitar string broke while on stage he’d replace it immediately and the audience would do a slow hand clap while waiting).

 Clapton met George Harrison when the Yardbirds were a support act for The Beatles at a 1964 concert, and they became good friends.
 The 1965 release of the Yardbirds first hit single “For Your Love” was the end of Clapton’s tenure in the Yardbirds; the group was moving towards a pop sound and Clapton wanted to stay with blues.